addyosmani/backbone-fundamentals/chapters/04-exercise-1.md

     // The DOM events specific to an item.
     events: {
-      'click .toggle': 'togglecompleted', // NEW
+      'click .toggle': 'toggleCompleted', // NEW
       'dblclick label': 'edit',
       'click .destroy': 'clear',           // NEW
       'keypress .edit': 'updateOnEnter',